adamdjbrett/doctrineofdiscovery.org/_includes/snip/import.md

 - *Philip P. Arnold, Syracuse University , Chair*
 - Sebastian Modrow, Syracuse University
 - Meave Callan, Simpson University, "The Medieval Origins of Religious White Supremacy: The King of Tars, Crusade Defeats, and the Doctrine of Discovery"
-- Sean Cunningham, The National Archives (UK)
+- Sean Cunningham, The National Archives (UK), *Archival Evidence of Ideology, Trade and Plunder as Motivations in England’s North American Voyages, C.1480-1503*
 - James Adams, National Museum of the American Indian - Smithsonian, "Pre-History of the "Doctrine of Christian Discovery"; Nicholas V and the English Eruption into the North Atlantic"